 We’ll be flexible with extensions to resubmissions if you’ve been impacted by coronavirus either at work or personally.
 Please contact us at firstname.lastname@example.org to discuss this with our accreditation team.

 My course (core training) has had to move online due to coronavirus.
 You state that online or distance learning is not acceptable for accreditation; is this the case here?

 We understand that the current restrictions mean teaching face to face isn’t possible so we’re being flexible with the usual requirement.
-We’ll accept teaching being continued online during the lockdown period for membership and accreditation purposes.
+We’ll accept teaching being continued in a live online format while training periods are impacted by the pandemic for membership and accreditation purposes.
 Please see our student FAQs for more details.